Apricot Habanero Chicken Wings

 While wings bake, add butter to a saucepan over medium heat.
 Once melted, add grated onion and minced garlic with a pinch of salt.
 Cook until veggies are soft, about 4 minutes.
 Remove stems and seeds from habaneros.
 I recommend wearing plastic gloves while working with habaneros.
 They are very hot and if you accidentally touch your eyes or something, it will really burn.
 Mince habaneros very finely.
 If you don’t use gloves, wash your hands well immediately after handling the peppers.
 Add habaneros to saucepan along with apricot filling, soy sauce, water, and paprika.
 Bring sauce to a simmer and cook over low heat for 5 minutes.
 Keep sauce warm, but if it’s done way before your wings, take it off the heat and then reheat before you serve so the sauce doesn’t get too thick.

 When wings are done, remove them from pan and add them to a large bowl.
-Toss with apricot sauce.
-Serve wings immediately garnished with lots of fresh scallion greens and blue cheese dressing.
+Toss with apricot sauce and garnished with fresh scallion greens.
+Serve wings immediately with celery, carrots and blue cheese dressing.